What is FIN's mission?

 Are you against using seafood in aquaculture feeds?

 No. In fact, we are considering another prize targeted towards recycling farmed fish waste.
-However, we want to increase the options available for alternative oil sources for aquafeeds since the supply of wild caught fish and in particular forage fish, which are the most common source of oil used in aquafeeds, is at risk.
+However, we want to increase the options available for substitute oil sources for aquafeeds since the supply of wild caught fish and in particular forage fish, which are the most common source of oil used in aquafeeds, is at risk.
 More innovation is needed to find additional ingredients and cost effective formulations if the industry is to continue to grow.